ouspg/libfuzzerfication/doc/mikkoyli-libfuzzerfication-updates-2016-07-04.md

 * Pauli Huttunen (@WhiteEyeDoll)

 ---

-LibFuzzerfication is a project thats purpose is to do fuzz-testing for applications and libraries.
+Purpose of libFuzzerfication is to do fuzz-testing for applications and libraries.

 <img src="https://raw.githubusercontent.com/ouspg/libfuzzerfication/master/pictures/fuzzing_lua.gif" width="716" height="393" alt="Fuzzing in action">